Tres Leches Bundt Cake

 The tres leches mixture includes evaporated milk, sweetened condensed milk, and heavy cream, mixed together.
 I also like to include a little cinnamon, but if you’re not a cinnamon fan, leave it out.

 You might have some of the milk mixture left over after soaking your cake.
-Save this, and pour a little extra onto each slice as you serve it to ensure the entire slice is fully saturated.
+Save this and pour a little extra onto each slice as you serve it.

 Frequently Asked Questions about Tres Leches Bundt Cake

 A boxed mix can be used, but be sure to whip the egg whites separately and fold them in to get the best light and fluffy texture.